Some of the common uses of Veneers

 In all cases, proper indications, diagnosis, and treatment planning will yield the best results for your patient.
-You never attempt to correct severe crowding or tooth misalignment with dental veneers; instead, consider orthodontics.
+You never attempt to correct severe crowding or tooth misalignment with permanent or temporary veneers; instead, consider orthodontics.
 The final outcome is benefited by performing professional-grade tooth bleaching prior to tooth preparation.

 IPS Empress Esthetic Veneers